 Within the online community, some may believe it is prudent that consumer organizations should investigate complaints about certain companies allegedly embedding software "timeouts" that many consumers may have paid over $100.00 to license and use.
 I believe they may calling for the rest of us to patronize other software companies for the time being, until things look better for the unwary consumer.

-Nuance Company Profile
+Nuance Company Information

 - Company Name: